etomica/mapped-averaging/docs/source/applications.rst

                   &=& \; - \frac{\partial_{\nu} \alpha}{2 \alpha} \; x

 We will now consider two cases: temperature and volume free energy derivative; or energy and pressure, consequently.
-Note that al energy quantities (and its derivatives, like forces) are multiplied by :math:`\beta`; hence, the force constant :math:`\alpha \rightarrow \beta\alpha`, where :math:`\alpha` is now temperature independent.
+Note that all energy quantities (and its derivatives, like forces) are multiplied by :math:`\beta`; hence, the force constant :math:`\alpha \rightarrow \beta\alpha`, where :math:`\alpha` is now temperature independent.

 - **case 1:** :math:`\nu = \beta`